gr98765/Semantic-hybrid-retrieval-for-funding-discovery/README.md

 | **Precision@5** | How many of the top-5 results are relevant |
 | **MRR** | Rank position of first relevant document |
 | **nDCG** | Penalizes relevant items appearing lower in ranking |
-- Human vs LLM agreement score
+- Human vs LLM agreement score- consistency between human labels and LLM labels

 #### Qualitative
+- **Human relevance labels used as ground truth** for validating retrieval
-- LLM-generated natural-language explanations
+- **LLM-generated natural-language explanations** for each retrieved result
-- Faithfulness and clarity
+- **Assessment of explanation faithfulness and clarity** to ensure the reasoning matches the grant content

 ---